Duties You Owe to Property Co-Owners

 When two individuals own a piece of real estate together, they are acting like business partners.
-The real estate lawyers at Kailua Kona, HI, law firm DeVries & Associates PC encourage property co-owners to view each other in that regard, and in doing so, to show one another the same duty of care that business partners would.
+The real estate lawyers at the Hawaii law firm DeVries & Associates encourage co-owners to view each other in that regard, and in doing so, to show one another the same duty of care that business partners would.

 7 Essential Duties of Property Co-Owners

-The real estate lawyers at DeVries & Associates, P.C. explain the seven essential duties that business partners and co-owners of real estate owe each other:
+The real estate lawyers at DeVries & Associates explain the seven essential duties that business partners and co-owners of real estate owe each other: